CLARIAH/wp6-daghregisters/README.md

 ### Step 3: clean

-We removed all frontmatter pages, plus all words "Digitized by Google".
+We removed all front matter pages, plus all words "Digitized by Google".
 Funnily enough, these strings were OCRed too, and sometimes not entirely correctly.
 We still found them by using the Levenshtein edit distance.